MetaCredits/docs/posts/hello.md

 ## Intro

-This past weekend I participated in the Eth Denver Hackathon.
-Together, my team and I came up with the idea to build "MetaCredits", a smart contract designed to automatically fund the gas to execute metatransactions.
-Metatransactions are unique from regular transactions in that the user who is creating the transaction (signed data) is not posting it as a transaction to the blockchain, instead sending the message to a relayer service which will pay for the gas to execute the transaction that the user signed.
+A couple weeks ago, I participated in the Eth Denver Hackathon.
+Together, my team and I came up with the idea to build “MetaCredits”, a smart contract designed to automatically fund the gas to execute metatransactions.
+Metatransactions are unique from regular transactions in that the user who is creating the transaction (signed data) is not posting it as a transaction to the blockchain.
+The user instead is sending the message to a relayer service, which will pay for the gas to execute the transaction the user signed.
 For more about metatransactions check out [Austin Griffith's medium post](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84).

 ## Design Rationale